Interpreting a Proverb

 God bless!

-• Daniel M. Klem
+• Daniel M. Klem's avatar Daniel M. Klem

 Am I allowed to answer as one who has contributed to this blog and read through this before? ;p